Connect + Engage

 Concordia Women Connect Committee

-This all women's group has Minneapolis chapter that organizes speaker events (often with brunch) twice a year.
+This all-women's group has a Minneapolis chapter that organizes speaker events (often with brunch) twice a year.
 These events are designed for Concordia alumna of all ages to connect, network, and engage in interesting world topics.

 Regional Alumni Volunteer